gensyn-ai/noloco/README.md

 # Run Instructions

 ## Installation
-Run following commands on a machine equipped with Nvidia GPUs.
+Run the following commands on a machine equipped with Nvidia GPUs.
 ```commandline
 pip install .
 ```